Princess Anna of Hesse and by Rhine: Marriage

+Her niece wrote about her and her daughter:They had only one little girl, Annchen, who died at 16.
+This was a very delicate and nervous child.
+We used to play with her when she paid her yearly visit to my grandparents but we were so much more robust than she and so wild that my grandmother used always to forbid us exciting her.

 Death

-Anna died of puerperal fever a week later after giving birth to her only daughter.
+Anna died of puerperal fever a week after giving birth to her only child.
 She was buried at the Schwerin Cathedral.
-Her husband remarried to Princess Marie of Schwarzburg-Rudolstadt, and fathered by her Duke Henry of Mecklenburg-Schwerin, consort of Wilhelmina of the Netherlands.
+Her husband remarried to Princess Marie of Schwarzburg-Rudolstadt, and was the father of Duke Henry of Mecklenburg-Schwerin, consort of Wilhelmina of the Netherlands.